 “Customers may buy products, but what they are really buying is the entire experience.
 And that’s what they are judging a company on.”

 Modern supply chain management is no longer just about avoiding a negative customer experience.
 When a customer places an order with a supplier, they’re trusting that their order will be picked up and delivered according to their exact specifications.
 Failure to deliver on the customer’s requirements is a blemish on that supplier’s reputation.
 By the same token, however, exceeding those rapidly rising expectations where others fail or fall short is a great way to ensure that future business.
-Now, companies have the chance to exceed their customers’ expectations and outperform their competitors.
+Now, with increased delivery visibility, companies have the chance to exceed their customers’ expectations and outperform their competitors.

 Supply chains are incredibly complex global entities.
 As a supplier, if you are able to reduce complexities and make order management as simple and transparent as possible for your customers, you will be viewed as a supplier of choice.
 In short, improving supply chain customer service is no longer optional; it is mandatory in order to stay competitive.